sudheerkethireddy/timeCalculator/README.md

 1. Java 8
 2. Maven

+## Assumptions made
+When we add minutes to the input time, its assumed that we only output the time of the resulting output not the days.
+Example is If we add 1 day 10 minutes ( 1450 minutes) to 9:40 PM, the output shows only the time component which would be 9:50 PM though effectivelys its 9:50 PM of next day.
 ## Exception Handling
 As Part of the Prject, I have created two custom classes that extend `Exception` class namely
 1) `NullEmptyCheckException`  - This exception handles null or empty input time